Barbara J. Fick

 Professor Fick’s teaching and scholarship concentrate on various aspects of labor law such as employment discrimination, individual rights in the workplace, and international and comparative labor law.
 Since 1995, she has worked with the American Center for International Labor Solidarity advising and teaching trade union leaders in Central and Eastern Europe on issues relating to protecting worker rights and ensuring domestic compliance with international labor standards.
 In the spring semester of 2000, Professor Fick served as a visiting professor of law at Katholieke Universiteit Leuven (Belgium).

-Since 1991, Professor Fick has served as Contributing Editor for Preview of United States Supreme Court Cases; from 1994-1997 as editor of International Contributions to Labour Studies; and from 1999-2007 as a member of the Editorial Advisory Board for the University of Pennsylvania Journal of Labor and Employment Law.
-She has been a member of the Executive Board of the U.S. branch of the International Society for Labor and Social Security Law since 2006.
-At the University she is a faculty fellow at both the Institute for International Peace Studies (since 1987) and the Higgins Labor Research Center (since 1994), and is a member of the Advisory Council for the Center for Civil and Human Rights.
+From 1991-2009, Professor Fick has served as Contributing Editor for Preview of United States Supreme Court Cases; from 1994-1997 as editor of International Contributions to Labour Studies; and from 1999-2007 as a member of the Editorial Advisory Board for the University of Pennsylvania Journal of Labor and Employment Law.
+She has been a member of the Executive Board of the U.S. branch of the International Society for Labor and Social Security Law since 2006-2012.
+At the University she is a faculty fellow at both the Institute for International Peace Studies (since 1987) and the Higgins Labor Studies Program (since 1994).

 Courses TaughtLAW70353, Labor and Employment Law